jmstipanowich/AmazonDeforestation/README.md

 ## Conclusions

+- Acknowledge high deforestation totals and strong seasonality trends of firespots within the Brazilian states of Mato Grosso, Para, and Rondonia to mitigate further deforestation issues within these states.

+- Recognize implications of unprecedented firespots for the states of Amazonas and Roraima in 2019 and for the month of March as a whole in 2019

 - Make appropriate preparations for the seasonality trends of firespots.

 - Employ efforts to enforce stronger fire restrictions during strong firespot season.